 It is also fortified with DHA and EPA, important omega-3 essential fatty acids that promote healthy skin and brain development.
 They also go a step further in including colostrum in their formula, adding a punch of good protein and immune support.

-Adult English Springer Spaniels need a food that will keep them on-the-go.
+Adult English Springer Spaniels need food that will keep them on the go.
 It is important to take your pet's lifestyle into account when transitioning to the best dog food for Springer Spaniels in their adult years.

 Most Springer puppies will transition to adult food around 12 months of age.
 Many veterinary nutritionists recommend feeding an adult diet until your pet is around 8 years of age.